Does Singing Help Baby Talk? How Rhymes and Songs Support Language Development

 Don’t Wait to Sing or Talk to Baby!

 It might feel a little silly to sing or talk to a baby who is just a few days or weeks old—but it all makes a difference!
-Baby is always listening and learning from you, so the earlier your start singing or talking to them, the better.
+Baby is always listening and learning from you, so the earlier you start singing or talking to them, the better.